JamesHujy/TRPapers/README.md

 * Potentially start with open information extraction, build a logic graph or transfer it into a formula and then reason on it.

 #### Week 3 (2020.03.09-2020.03.15)
-* Read papers about Deeproblog, NLPROLOG and abductive learning.
+* Read papers about Deeproblog, Neural SAT Solver, NLPROLOG and abductive learning.